rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

    * **mId** is used in all messages as a reference for the message ack
    * **oMId** is used in the message ack to refer to the message which is being acked
    * Only version 4 of Leach-Salz UUID is used for the GUID
-   * Each message sent should have a new GUID (even if the content is the same)
+   * Each message sent should have a new GUID, even if the message is resent or the content is the same

 The following table describes the variable content in all message types which is defined by the signal exchange list (SXL), except version